Wendy Barrie-Wilson

-Wendy Barrie-Wilson (born June 9, 1954) is an American stage actress who has performed in more than 90 plays on Broadway and around the world.
+Wendy Barrie-Wilson (born June 9, 1954) is an American stage actress who has performed in more than 100 plays on Broadway and around the world.

 Early life and education

 Barrie-Wilson was born in Loveland, Ohio.
-She is from a well-known American acting family; her great aunt and uncle, Elizabeth Risdon and Brandon Evans, were members of the Theatre Guild.
+She is from a well-known American acting family; her great-aunt and great-uncle, Elizabeth Risdon and Brandon Evans, were members of the Theatre Guild.
 Her first play was at the age of seven, when she played Sleeping Beauty, performed in French.

-She received her BFA in Theatre/Film at Denison University and her MFA in Acting at the University of North Carolina at Chapel Hill, and has taught acting-related classes at Denison University, UNC-Chapel Hill, The ArtSchool (in North Carolina), and the Denver Center Conservatory.
+She received her BFA in Theatre/Film at Denison University and her MFA in acting at the University of North Carolina at Chapel Hill, and has taught acting-related classes at Denison University, UNC-Chapel Hill, The ArtSchool (in North Carolina), and the Denver Center Conservatory.
 She has also led seminars on playing Shakespeare at Northeastern University in Boston, and at Baltimore's School for the Performing Arts.

 Stage career

 During Barrie-Wilson's first year in New York, she performed on Broadway in Arthur Miller's All My Sons starring Richard Kiley.
 Wilson has since performed in several other stagings of All My Sons, and has played every female role.
 Shortly later, she stood in for an ill Sigourney Weaver as Stella in A Streetcar Named Desire, opposite Christopher Walken and Blythe Danner at Williamstown Theatre Festival, with only one day's notice of opening night.
 She retained this role until Weaver recovered from her illness.

 Reviewing Barrie-Wilson's leading performance as Amanda Wingfield in The Glass Menagerie at the Shakespeare Theatre of New Jersey, Variety critic Robert Daniels said that: "[s]he is one of the finest Amanda Wingfields in memory and can proudly take her place alongside the memorable Amandas in this critic's experience: Helen Hayes, Jessica Tandy, Julie Harris, and Maureen Stapleton."

 In addition to her role as Amanda Wingfield, Barrie-Wilson has performed as Yelena (opposite Hal Holbrook and Robert Foxworth) in Uncle Vanya, Lady Croom in Arcadia, May in Fool for Love, Masha in Three Sisters, Andromache in The Greeks, Tourvel in Les Liaisons Dangereuses, and Mrs. Gibbs in Our Town.
 She has also performed several times in her two favorite plays: as Roxane in Rostand's Cyrano de Bergerac, and Stella in Tennessee Williams' A Streetcar Named Desire.